torvalds/linux/Documentation/input/input-programming.rst

-This adds the button_dev structure to linked lists of the input driver and calls device handler modules _connect functions to tell them a new input device has appeared. input_register_device() may sleep and therefore must not be called from an interrupt or with a spinlock held.
+This adds the button_dev structure to linked lists of the input driver and calls device handler modules _connect functions to tell them a new input device has appeared. input_register_device() may sleep and therefore must yest be called from an interrupt or with a spinlock held.

 While in use, the only used function of the driver is::